 "Robbin’s course is invaluable, she has a vast knowledge of the subject matter and is willing to help you when you’re not able to get past an obstacle." - 2010 GMU Summer Student

 OAKE-endorsed classes at George Mason run every summer during the month of July and are available for both graduate credit and certification-only options.
-Our excellent faculty include Ivy Rawlins-Ward, Vicki Dohrmann, Ginger Albertson and Beth-Anne Young.
-For more information about Kodaly Certification at George Mason University, contact Potomac Arts Academy.
+Our excellent faculty include Ginger Albertson, Sarah Meadows and Beth-Anne Young.
+For more information about Kodály Certification at George Mason University, contact Mason Community Arts Academy.